-- 5.18 This indicator is identified as Core Output Indicator MG3(iii) within Theme I (Managing Growth) of the LDF Monitoring Framework attached at Appendix A. - 5.19 Paragraph 47 of the NPPF states that local planning authorities should set out their own approach to housing density to reflect local circumstances.
-Policy DC3 of the Chelmsford Core Strategy and Development Control Policies DPD seeks housing densities of 50 dwellings per hectare within Chelmsford's urban areas and 30 dwellings per hectare elsewhere.
+- 5.16 This indicator is identified as Core Output Indicator MG3(iii) within Theme I (Managing Growth) of the LDF Monitoring Framework attached at Appendix A. - 5.17 Policy DC3 of the Chelmsford Core Strategy and Development Control Policies DPD seeks housing densities of 50 dwellings per hectare within Chelmsford's urban areas and 30 dwellings per hectare elsewhere.
 Figure 3 acts as an indicator to determine the intensity of housing developments in Chelmsford City.

-Figure 3 - New Residential Densities 2017/18
+Figure 3 - New Residential Densities 2018/19

-5.20 In 2017/18 38% of new residential developments in Chelmsford achieved a density of over 30 dwellings per hectare.
-The number of dwellings completed at a density of 100+ dwellings per hectare was 12%.
+5.18 In 2018/19 35% of new residential developments in Chelmsford achieved a density of over 30 dwellings per hectare.
+The number of dwellings completed at a density of 100+ dwellings per hectare was 18%.